ScotGovAnalysis/RtoSQLServer/README.md

 As well as loading R dataframes into SQL Server databases, functions are also currently available to:
 - Select all rows of specific columns of a database table.
 - Drop a table from the database.
+- Run any other input sql in the database and return dataframe if a select statement.

 ## Loading method used
 When loading an R dataframe into SQL Server using `create_replace_table`, following steps are followed: